lucprincen/groltos-diary/Bestiary/Talking lake monster.md

 # Talking lake monster
 ![[lake-monster.png]]
 First encounter: Maer Dualdon.
-Spoke to me when I dropped trout into the water.
+Spoke to me, said "Thank you", when I dropped trout into the water to distract it.